TRACON Pharmaceuticals, Inc. (NASDAQ:TCON) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 TRACON Pharmaceuticals, Inc. (NASDAQ:TCON) Files An 8-K Entry into a Material Definitive Agreement

-On August 26, 2020, TRACON Pharmaceuticals, Inc. (the “Company”) entered into a securities purchase agreement (the “Purchase Agreement”) with a certain purchaser identified therein (the “Purchaser”) to which the Company agreed to issue and sell 1,170,788 shares (the “Shares”) of the Company’s common stock, par value $0.001 per share (the “Common Stock”) and pre-funded warrants to purchase an aggregate of 1,889,513 shares of Common Stock (the “Pre-Funded Warrants” and together with the Shares, the “Securities”) in a private placement (the “Private Placement”).
-The Pre-Funded Warrants are being issued in lieu of additional Shares to result in the Purchaser, together with its affiliates, beneficially owning no more than 9.99% of the outstanding Common Stock immediately following the Private Placement.
+On August 28, 2020, TRACON Pharmaceuticals, Inc. (the “Company”) entered into a securities purchase agreement (the “Purchase Agreement”) with certain purchasers identified therein (the “Purchasers”) to which the Company agreed to issue and sell 1,463,050 shares (the “Shares”) of the Company’s common stock, par value $0.001 per share (the “Common Stock”) and pre-funded warrants to purchase an aggregate of 1,540,183 shares of Common Stock (the “Pre-Funded Warrants” and together with the Shares, the “Securities”) in a private placement (the “Private Placement”).
+The Pre-Funded Warrants are being issued in lieu of additional Shares to result in the Purchasers, together with their affiliates, beneficially owning no more than 9.99% of the outstanding Common Stock immediately following the Private Placement.
 The aggregate purchase price of the Securities is approximately $5.0 million.
-The purchase price for the Shares is $1.64 per Share (the “Share Purchase Price”) and the purchase price for the Pre-Funded Warrants is the Share Purchase Price minus $0.01 per Pre-Funded Warrant.
-The Purchaser is an accredited investor.
-The closing of the Private Placement is expected to occur on or about August 27, 2020.
+The purchase price for the Shares is $1.67 per Share (the “Share Purchase Price”) and the purchase price for the Pre-Funded Warrants is the Share Purchase Price minus $0.01 per Pre-Funded Warrant.
+The Purchasers are accredited investors.
+The closing of the Private Placement is expected to occur on or about August 31, 2020.

 The Pre-Funded Warrants have a per share exercise price of $0.01.
 The Pre-Funded Warrants are exercisable for a period of seven years from the date of issuance.
 Each Pre-Funded Warrant also provides that the holder thereof may not exercise such Pre-Funded Warrant if the exercise would result in the holder beneficially owning more than 19.99% of the Company’s outstanding Common Stock.